Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 Giants stats and trends

-- New York has five wins against the spread in nine games this season.
+- In New York's nine games this year, it has five wins against the spread.

-- The Giants have been underdogs by 10.5 points or more once this season and covered the spread.

-- New York's games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).
+- This year, the Giants won ATS in their only game as an underdog of 10.5 points or more.

 - New York is 3-0 against the spread and 2-1 overall when the team records more than 23.6 points.